r41nm4k3r/Ansible-playbooks/README.md

 Playbook examples for some light sys admin jobs.

-Some playbooks have a custom output.
-In order to have the proper output you need to replace the default ansible config with the one i provide.
+Some playbooks need a custom config file.
+In order to have the proper output you need to replace the default ansible.cfg with the one i provide.